Nevviin/StockPortfolio/README.md

 The concepts covered is  "state in react" and usage of  axios library to make http requests

 Enabling the CORS (Cross-Origin Requests) to access the Asp.Net core webapi to recieve the post request from react front end

+How to set this project in your local

+For React Project

+1, Clone the project
+2, npm install to make sure that dependencies are in place 3, npm start  to launch the app

+For Asp.Net Core Web Api Project

+1, Prject will be part of the clone in the previous step 2, start the application from the Visual Studio tool bar 3, if the build is success , it will launch a browser instance with the below json displayed {"stockName":"Microsoft Corporation","stockCode":"MSFT","quantity":"2","unitPrice":"208.90"}

+If the above mentioned steps are all good, then you can put a break point in the webapi controller method SaveItem() and input details in the react form a submit the break point will be hit

+enjoy coding